oguzhan-dogru/RL_PID_Tuning/README.md

 This code tunes the PI controller parameters for a linear system by using the policy gradient while learning a baseline for stability.
 The environment is assumed to be nonlinear-setpoint-varying.

 States (static/non-Markovian): A steady state operation point.
-It is also called as setpoint.<br />
+It is also called setpoint.<br />
 Actions (sampled from a continuous policy): PI parameters.
 D parameter can also be added to the action space.<br />
 Reward: Integral squared error + constraints.
 Note that the constraint weights, W can be tuned to improve safety. <br />